kyma-project/api-gateway/docs/user/custom-resources/apirule/04-00-apirule-custom-resource.md

 ## Sample custom resource

 This is a sample custom resource (CR) that the API Gateway Controller listens for to expose a service.
-The following example has the **rules** section specified which makes API Gateway Controller create an Oathkeeper Access Rule for the service.
+The following example has the **rules** section specified, which makes API Gateway Controller create an Oathkeeper Access Rule for the Service.

 ```yaml
 apiVersion: gateway.kyma-project.io/v1beta1